Harvard Extension School complies with the following federal and state guidelines, outlined below.

 Taxpayer Relief Act of 1997 and Form 1098-T

-- A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the MAXIMUS Federal website.
-Paper copies will be mailed to students by February 1.
-Students should verify and update their mailing address and email address online before December 31, to ensure prompt delivery and receipt of their 1098-T forms.
+Paper copies will be mailed to students beginning January 31, 2023.
+Students should verify and update their mailing address and email address online before December 31, 2022 to ensure prompt delivery and receipt of their 1098-T forms.

-Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS websites noted below:
+Harvard representatives are not permitted to give tax advice.
+Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS website https://www.irs.gov/individuals/students for more information.

 Massachusetts and Harvard University Immunization Regulations